SpirosDR1/Qubex-PQC-Benchmarks/ROADMAP.md

   service's own ML-DSA-87 key and returned as a portable receipt, verifiable against the public key at /attestation-key.
 Runs today.

+- Persistent attestation key — the attestation key is loaded from a fixed secret and is stable across restarts, giving the service a permanent cryptographic identity that receipts can be pinned to.
+  Runs today.

 ## Planned

-- Persistent attestation key — the attestation key is currently ephemeral and rotates on restart.
-Persisting it gives the service a stable identity receipts can be pinned to.

 - Institutional integration — calling the API as an added post-quantum check over existing ECDSA custody flows, no migration.